 I sing because it makes me unbelievably happy and it gives me peace.
 Singing has always been a big part of my life; it helped me grow out of my shell as a child, and even as an adult I find a lot of joy and release in singing.

 How do you practice?

 I like to first set goals for the practice session.
-I find it really helps me to stay focused, and stating my main goals gives me something to constantly circle back to.
-I believe efficiency is key, so I spend about 5 minutes to warm-up with exercises that cover my entire range.
+I find it really helps me to stay focused, and stating my main goals for the lesson gives me something to constantly circle back to.
+Then I warm up my voice with some vocalizes.
+I believe efficiency is key, so I spend about 5 mins on vocalizes that cover my entire range.

-Then, I go through my list of techniques and repertoire to get those techniques into my body.
-I am a strong believer in short, high-energy practice sessions in order to avoid vocal fatigue.
-I teach this to my students by having them break up their practice session into three or four blocks of time.
-Each block of time is dedicated to different concepts and techniques like breath, articulation, body mapping, or pitch.
+Then I go down my to do list of techniques and repertoire I need to practice and get into my body.
+I am a strong believer in shorter high-energy focus practice sessions than longer ones which could lead to vocal fatigue.
+I teach this to my students by having them break up their practice session into three/four blocks of time.
+Each block of time focussing on different concepts and techniques such as breath, articulation, body mapping, pitch.